-6.3.1.2On the floor or on a raised base of less than 4" installation (R value for the hearth extension required)
+On the floor or on a raised base of less than 4" installation (R value for the hearth extension required)

 In the case where the fireplace is installed directly on the floor or on a raised base of less than 4", an R value for the hearth extension is required.
-In these case also, the joint between the hearth extension and the fireplace (E) must be protected by a non-combustible material.
+In these cases, also, the joint between the hearth extension and the fireplace (E) must be protected by a non-combustible material.
 For example, a sheet metal (not included).